-According to Paul Seydor in his book "Peckinpah: The Western Films A Reconsideration", it was a preliminary showing of a 151 minute-long rough cut in Kansas City on May 1, 1969 that started the controversy over the extreme violence of THE WILD BUNCH; several patrons in the theater reportedly ran out the exits into a nearby alley to vomit.
-This version of the film was to be cut by another six minutes or so before its release, but it was in this form that the film got the R rating from the MPAA, though the reaction to the film in Kansas City led the MPAA to briefly consider the X rating.
+According to Paul Seydor in his book "Peckinpah: The Western Films A Reconsideration", it was a preliminary showing of a 151-minute-long rough cut in Kansas City on May 1, 1969, that started the controversy over the extreme violence of this film; several members of the audience in the theater reportedly ran out the exits into a nearby alley to vomit.
+This version of the film was to be cut by another six minutes or so before its release, but it was in this form that the film got the R rating from the MPAA, though the reaction to the film in Kansas City led the MPAA to briefly consider giving it an X rating.

 Supposedly, more blank rounds were discharged during the production than live rounds were fired during the Mexican Revolution of 1916 around which the film is loosely based.
 In total 90,000 rounds were fired, all blanks.

-The song "Polly Wolly Doodle" was prominently featured in Frank Capra's You Can't Take It with You (1938), where Dub Taylor (Rev. Wainscoat in the "Wild Bunch") plays the song (several times) on a xylophone.
-"You Can't Take It With You" marked the beginning of Taylor's film career.
+The song "Polly Wolly Doodle" was prominently featured in Frank Capra's You Can't Take It with You (1938), where Dub Taylor (Rev. Wainscoat in this film) plays the song (several times) on a xylophone.
+"You Can't Take It With You" was Taylor's film debut.
 Sam Peckinpah's "Polly Wolly Doodle", presented in its sinister context, contrasts sharply with the carefree Capra rendition.

 The trivia items below may give away important plot points.